Transfer Credit

 Please complete our online Transfer Credit Request Form via MyNorthshore and search for

-courses for which you are requesting a re-evaluation to registrar@northshore.edu.
+of the courses for which you are requesting a re-evaluation to registrar@northshore.edu.

 How can I appeal my transfer credit award?

-In the Subject type: Appeal of Transfer Credits.
-In the body of the email, include the following: the name of the course; the course
+In the Subject line of the email please type: Appeal of Transfer Credits.
+In the body of the email, include the following:

-description; the College/University where it was taken; and why you are requesting
+- the College/University where it was taken;

-This information will be forwarded to the Transfer Credit Evaluator and to the appropriate
+Attach a syllabus for the courses you wish to be re-evaluated.
+This information will be forwarded to the Transfer Credit Evaluator and to the appropriate Department Chair/Dean for re-evaluation.
+You will receive a decision via your NSCC email account.

 I sent in my transcript for evaluation and never heard anything.